Toronto Bail Hearings

 If we cannot convince the presenting officer or prosecutor, there are several options open to us.
-We can either chose to conduct a bail hearing in front of a Justice of the Peace (which must occur within 24 hours of arrest) or can chose to adjourn the matter to court on the next sitting day where a judge and Crown prosecutor will be in attendance.
+We can either choose to conduct a bail hearing in front of a Justice of the Peace (which must occur within 24 hours of arrest) or can choose to adjourn the matter to a Court where a Judge and Crown prosecutor will be in attendance.
 If the matter is particularly complex, a bail hearing may need to be scheduled several days into the future.

 Conducting the bail hearing properly is sometimes more important than any other step in the criminal process (with the exception, perhaps, of the trial).
 Indeed, an order of detention can impact how the rest of the case is conducted.
 Unfortunately, some people spend more time in jail waiting for their trial date than they would even if convicted at trial.
 As such, we do everything possible to ensure that our clients are released from custody as soon as possible.

 We understand it’s tempting to conduct your own bail hearing in the hope of getting out sooner, but there are some significant risks in doing so, including the following:

 - You may not know what information is relevant to present to the judge;

 - You may not be able to articulate that information in a structured way;

 - You may not be able to contact the right people or coordinate the right resources to present a strong release plan;

 - You may not have access to the police information package to determine the strength of the Crown’s case, or more importantly, argue the weaknesses in their case;